haolingdong-msft/metrics-advisor-poc/archboard.md

 // use datafeed
 ```

-With concvenient method, we can create a DataFeed object directly, instead of creating it from JSON string.
-We can also get the created DataFeed directly from response.
+With concvenient method, we can create a `DataFeed` object directly, instead of creating it from JSON string.
+We can also get the created data feed directly from response.
 ```
 DataFeed dataFeed = new DataFeed();
 // set the properties of the dataFeed